GUOXINTONG/rejoin/README.md

     c> use \dt to make sure you have datasets in it.

-    d> open schema.sql, copy and paste to excute the sql sentences in postgres(your linux)
+    d> open schema.sql, copy and paste to excute the sql sentences in postgres(your linux, imdbload environment)
     * All of those sql sentences in this file should already been done by previous steps, we only need add 'movie_info_idx':
     'CREATE TABLE movie_info_idx (
     id integer NOT NULL PRIMARY KEY,